 Anglican church history doesn’t end in Elizabethan England, however.
 There is much to be learned from later periods, including the colonial church in America and the development of the Episcopal Church in the United States following the Revolutionary War.

-The Anglican History Blog is a developing blog, so we’ll start off with some foundational posts about the English Reformation and how it all started.
+We’ll follow a historic timeline for our initial posts, beginning with a few about the English Reformation and how it all started.
 From there we’ll move on to broader selection of topics, as well as some posts about some historic figures as their names appear on the church calendar.

 Please check back often for new content and updates.
 Join the discussion by leaving comments here, or on our Facebook page.
 If you’re interested in a certain period or event in Anglican history or have a suggestion for a post, please feel free to email the editor at email@example.com